xippoGmbH/contao-timeline-bundle/README.md

-# Contao 4 Boostrap Slider Bundle
+# Contao 4 Timeline Bundle

-This is a Slider for the Contao Content Managment Tool.
-It uses only bootstrap classes for definition.
-You can customizing the slider with templates in the Contao Backend
+This is a Timeline for the Contao Content Managment Tool.

 ## Install